 The Security Paper on which the currency is printed is designed, produced, and supplied to printing presses by two mills:

-The embedding of several security features such as micro-lettering, three-dimensional watermark, and security threads are done during the designing process.
+The embedding of several security features, such as micro-lettering a three-dimensional watermark, and security threads, is done during the design process.
 Once the final design for the banknote is approved, it is sent to the country's four printing presses.

 Printing Press of RBI

-There is 4 printing press that prints notes in India.
-Out of which 2 are under Central Govt's direct control and the other 2 under the control of RBI's subsidiary, the Bharatiya Reserve Bank Note Mudran Private Ltd.
+There are 4 printing presses that prints notes in India.
+Out of which 2 are under the Central Govt's direct control and the other 2 under the control of RBI's subsidiary, the Bharatiya Reserve Bank Note Mudran Private Ltd (a private limited company established in 1995).

 Under Central Govt.